hadley/adv-r/Environments.md

 f()
 ```

-You might be surprised that it returns the same value every time.
+You should recall that it returns the same value every time.
 This is because every time a function is called, a new environment is created to host execution.
-You can see this more easily by returning the environment inside the function: using `environment()` with no arguments returns the current environment (try running it at the top level).
+We can see this more easily by returning the environment inside the function: using `environment()` with no arguments returns the current environment (try running it at the top level).
 Each time you run the function a new function is created.
 But they all have the same parent environment, the environment where the function was created.

 ```R
 f <- function(x) {